vasilismg/Attention_mechanism_translate_dates/README.md

 The encoder-decoder models without attention have the following challenges:

 * One single context vector, the final hidden state in the encoder RNN/LSTM, holding the meaning of the entire sentence/input sequence}.
-The challenge of this type of architectures is that the longer the input sequence length the more difficult it is for the final hidden state to capture the context.
+The challenge of this type of architectures is that the longer the input sequence length is, the more difficult it is for the final hidden state to capture the context.

 ![seq2seq][image1]